btrettel/pipe-jet-breakup-data/README.md

 Assuming you are using Linux:

 Clone and navigate to the repository in a terminal.
 Then `cd scripts/`.
+First, change the `root_dir` line in `jetbreakup.py` to be the location of the repository.
 Initially the data has not been compiled and lives in CSV spreadsheets in the `data/` directory.
 You can compile the data into the `outputs/data/` directory (which will be automatically created if it does not exist) by running `python prepare_data.py`.

 The other scripts then read the `pipe-jet-breakup-data.pickle` file to produce plots and perform other analyses.
 These scripts will create files in the `outputs/` directory.
 You can write your own script to do your own analysis too.

 # Statistics

 - 27 studies
-- 1350 data points in total
+- 1350 data points
 - liquid Weber number range: 2.0e0 to 1.9e6
 - liquid Reynolds number range: 1.5e1 to 1.0e6
 - turbulence intensity range: 4.4% to 12.7%
 - liquid-to-gas density ratio range: 1.9e1 to 1.4e5
-- nozzle length-to-diameter ratio range: 16.8 to 2207.9
+- nozzle length-to-diameter ratio range: 16.8 to 2210

-- 1105 xbavg/d_0 data points
-- 64 theta data points
-- 48 D data points
-- 90 x_i/d_0 data points
-- 17 v_d_bar/vp data points
-- 114 photographs
-- 120 photographic regimes
-- 1100 breakup length regimes
-- 1194 regimes in total

 # Data compilation philosophy